10 of the best running backpacks in 2021

 - Roll-top closure

 - Multiple hook and loop attachment points for bungee cords, ice axe loops etc.

 The Inov-8 all-terrain 15-litre backpack is fully customizable and adjustable to fit all body shapes and sizes.
-This inclusive backpack contains a roll-top closure for ease of access into the bag, while the multiple hook attachment points allow you to connect items such as axe loops and bungee coords if needs be.
+This inclusive backpack contains a roll-top closure for ease of access into the bag, while the multiple hook attachment points allow you to connect items such as axe loops and bungee cords if needs be.

 Finally, the easy access hydration pocket ensures a quick re-fill of fluid while saving on space in the main compartment.